 Want to avoid some of the more common mistakes made by photographers?
-In their latest guest post the photo management and Canon Project1709 experts at Photoventure came up with the 6 camera settings that many get wrong along with some advice on how to get it right.
+In their latest guest post the photo management and irista experts at Photoventure came up with the 6 camera settings that many get wrong along with some advice on how to get it right.

 Common mistakes with camera settings: 1.
 White balance

 The vast majority of photographs are taken with the camera’s white balance set to the Automatic option.